tomneda/DABstar/README.md

 # DABstar

-## V3.0.1 (current mainline)
+## V3.0.1
 I made big changes on the mainline, including the upgrade from Qt 5 to Qt 6.
 So, I decided to raise the major version to 3.

-- Upgrading from Qt 5.x.x to Qt 6.7.3.
-So, using also the new QWT 6.3.0 for that.
-- The course frequency correction got much better due the proposal from old-dab (https://github.com/tomneda/DABstar/issues/22).
-- Audio output is fixed done with QtAudio, not more portaudio, some parts taken from AbracaDABra (https://github.com/KejPi/AbracaDABra) and adapted it largely.
-  Stuttering while sound startup after service change is away (soft fade-in/fade-out).
-- Use new RTL-SDR driver access from old-dab (https://github.com/old-dab/rtlsdr).
-- Use current SDRPlay driver access V3.15 with adaptions from old-dab (https://github.com/old-dab).
-- Issue "Service Label change" fixed (https://github.com/tomneda/DABstar/issues/23).
-- For the service list the non-audio services can be now suppressed not to be shown there (selectable).
-- While playing files, not anymore a wrong channel number is shown in service list.
-Instead "File" is shown there.
-- Provide stereo peak-level meter on main widget.
-- The audio buffer state is shown on main widget.
-- Email addresses and links are clickable on dynamic label text (selectable).
-- A compass direction (NW, NNE, NE, ENE, ...) is shown at the transmitter location line.
-- Fix in scaling of EVM(dB) in carrier scope.
-- Minor and major refactorings on different parts.

-Still known problems:
-- The audio buffer got a underflow after a while at service with certain bitrate like 104 kBit/s.
-- At first startup the audio output destination is maybe not the intended.
-- Minor other things (stored on my private TODO list)

-The creation of an AppImage is not working fluently yet.
-After I solved that I will provide an AppImage.
+![screenshot.png](res/for_readme/screenshot.png)
+(Picture from V3.0.1)

+I made an AppImage, see [Release Page](https://github.com/tomneda/DABstar/releases/).
+See details what is new there.

-Mainly due to Qt6 the installation procedure has changed.
-So this will be updated here soon.
+The installation procedure has changed.
+So this will be updated here later.

-**So, the description below is still valid only for Versions <= 2.8.0.**
+**So, the description below is still valid mainly for Versions <= 2.8.0.**

 ---

----

-![screenshot.png](res/for_readme/screenshot.png)
-(Picture from V2.2.0)

 ## Table of Content
 <!-- TOC -->